Allows multiple apps to override the same management command in Django

 © 2014 Thomas Khyn

-MCMO stands for ‘Management Command Multiple Override’.
-This django app allows multiple apps to override the same management command without evicting any.
+MCMO stands for ‘Management Command Multiple Override’ Allows multiple apps to override the same management command in Django

 from django.core import management